km1790/babel-plugin-react-docgen/README.md

 # babel-plugin-react-docgen

-## WARNING!
+> #### WARNING!
 This is a forked version of https://github.com/storybookjs/babel-plugin-react-docgen
-> For more info refer to issue: https://github.com/storybookjs/babel-plugin-react-docgen/issues/82
+> #### For more info refer to issue: https://github.com/storybookjs/babel-plugin-react-docgen/issues/82
+> - #### This version allows you to define custom resolver

 [react-docgen](https://github.com/reactjs/react-docgen) allows you to write propType descriptions, class descriptions and access propType metadata programatically.